Code-Institute-Submissions/Tango-de-Maret/README.md

 ![TangodeMaret responsive](assets/photos/responsive.JPG)

 "Tango de Maret" is an Argetinean tango dancer's professional website.
-It is the first Milestone Project created for the "User Centric Frontend" module of my FullStack Software Development Course offered by Code Institute.
+It is the first Milestone Project using HTML, CSS and a framework, created for the "User Centric Frontend" module of the FullStack Software Development Course offered by Code Institute.

 ## UX ##